optakt/flow-dps/docs/architecture.md

 ### Rosetta API

 The Rosetta API needs its own documentation because of the amount of components it has that interact with each other.
-The main reason for its complexity is that it needs to be able to execute cadence scripts.
+The main reason for its complexity is that it needs to interact with the Flow Virtual Machine (FVM) and to translate between the Flow and Rosetta application domains.

 #### Contracts